 COVID19: coronavirus update

+LIBCON has modified its applications related to self check systems to include facial recognition.
 These features should further help libraries to maintain no contact processes as the identification is done through a camera thus avoiding any contact.